 Seizures in children can be devastating to parents.
 One moment a picture of health and the next your child is convulsing and/or non-responsive.
 What are the treatment options?
 Do you have to use drugs?
 Is surgery necessary?
 How can you control the feelings of panic?

 How Can I Control the Feelings of Panic and Helplessness?

-, medication, surgery or VNS, we can do the research and take the time find the best fit.
-The second thing we can do with this energy is focus on helping our child have as normal and positive of a life experience as possible.
-In many cases this battle begins between our own ears in the form of accepting the condition and learning to still have a positive (and thus healthy) view of our lot in life.
+, medication, surgery or Vagus Nerve Stimulation (VNS), we can do the research and take the time to find the best fit.
+Second, we can use this energy to focus on helping our child have a life that’s as normal and positive as possible.
+In many cases this battle begins between our own ears by accepting the condition and learning to still have a positive, and thus healthy, view of our lot in life.

 Seizures in children are frightening.
-Let’s face it.
-Watching someone have a seizure is frightening, even traumatic.
-Watching your child have a seizure, especially the first time is terrifying.
+Let’s face it, watching someone have a seizure is frightening, even traumatic.
+Watching your child have a seizure, especially the first time, is terrifying.

 We conquer our fears with knowledge and experience.
 Both come with time.
 After you’ve seen a number of seizures, and become aware that life will realign post seizure, some of the terror eases.
 After witnessing enough seizures, provided they are not life and health threatening in of themselves, you may even get used to them (almost).
 The other part of the solution here is knowledge.
 Learning about epilepsy, and specifically what your child is suffering, can eliminate much of the fear.

 In the end, seizures in our children do not have to be the end of the world.
 In most cases, we can find a way to manage the seizures through medication or diet.
 In cases of intractable epilepsy, usually, a normal life can still be maintained through careful planning.